DiTso/evoshop-js/README.md

 have the new site up so I can put it...well.. there.

-##simpleCart(js) Setup/Initialization
+##evoShop(js) Setup/Initialization

-simpleCart(js) _requires using jQuery, Prototype, or Mootools_.
+evoShop(js) _requires using jQuery, Prototype, or Mootools_.
 No extra configuration is needed as long as one of those libraries is included on the page

-You can set/change simpleCart options at any time:
+You can set/change evoShop options at any time:

-	simpleCart({
+	evoShop({
 		option1: "value" ,
 		option2: "value2"
 	});